-The Wyomissing Foundation (TWF) has established a pool of funds in 2012 to be available for grants to local nonprofit organizations to support programs that address significant critical community issues.
+The Wyomissing Foundation (TWF) has established a pool of funds to be available for grants to local nonprofit organizations to support programs that address significant critical community issues.
 The Foundation has established a contractual relationship with United Way of Berks County (UW) to provide administrative support to the Foundation’s staff and Board in awarding these grants.
 Full responsibility for final grant decisions and payment of grants, however, will remain with the Foundation.

 Many individuals and families in Berks County continue to face challenging economic-related circumstances, as unemployment remains high, safety net programs are stretched thin, access to health care remains limited and costly and basic living costs and expenses continue to rise.
 Additionally, many nonprofit health and human service organizations are finding that traditional and reliable revenue sources are shrinking, with public funding at all levels significantly jeopardized.
 Given that many of these changing conditions may be long-term and structural in nature, nonprofit organizations are facing the need to redesign or develop new programs, as well as make organizational changes to increase their capacity to operate efficiently and effectively.

 The Wyomissing Foundation intends to provide grants that assist nonprofit organizations in fulfilling their missions and responding to critical community issues, even under these challenging circumstances.
 Because the nature of those challenges is so diverse, the following is not a definitive list of potential grant uses, but illustrative of the variety of grants that might be considered under this program:

 - Funding to sustain a current program to meet increased or changing community needs;

 - Funding to expand a current program only if it directly impacts individuals suffering from the results of the recession;